saizonic/saizonic.github.io/index.md

 ## Welcome to Saizonic's Game Site!

+Hello, my name is Steve Dufault and I am a game developer!
+I have loved games my entire life, and making them is one of the most rewarding things I do.
+Here you can find my original martials clicker prototype, Punch Clicker!

-I am currently working on a game called Incremedieval, a game about starting as a farmer in a medieval kingdom and working their way up to royalty!
+I am also currently working on a game called Incremedieval, a game about starting as a farmer in a medieval kingdom and working their way up to royalty!

+### What is Punch Clicker?

+Punch Clicker is a martial arts based incremental game where you as the fighter need to train to become stronger!
+Implemented features include:

 ### What is Incremedieval?